 Context aware systems: these are devices which require no active participation from the user.
 They make use of sensors in their environment to determine when a fall has occurred.
-These systems could use a camera to track the users movements, acoustic sensors to ‘listen’ for a fall, pressure sensors built into floors etc.
+These systems could use a camera to track the user’s movements, acoustic sensors to ‘listen’ for a fall, pressure sensors built into floors etc.

 Wearable Based Systems

 There have been a number of solutions to the problem of fall detection based on the user wearing a sensor which will detect a fall.
 One such proposal was put forward by Wu et al (Ge Wu & Shuwan Xue, 2008).
-There solution was a waist worn device comprising a pocket PC and an accelerometer.
-The system monitors the user’s acceleration and if it exceeded a certain threshold (based on the user’s baseline movements) a fall event would be detected.
+Their solution was a waist-worn device comprising a pocket PC and an accelerometer.
+The system monitors the user’s acceleration and if it exceeds a certain threshold (based on the user’s baseline movements) a fall event would be detected.
 The authors stated aim with this system was to detect a fall before the user hit the ground.

 Wearable systems are problematic in that they require the user to alter their daily routine and wear a specialised piece of equipment, which may in itself be detrimental to their quality of life.
 Demiris et al. (Demiris et al., 2004)found that many older adults did not want to wear such a device all of the time.

 Kochera (“In Brief: Falls Among Older Persons and the Role of the Home: An Analysis of Cost, Incidence, and Potential Savings From Home Modification - inb49_falls.pdf,” n.d.) found that for older adults (over 65 years of age) 22% of falls occur away from the home – he also found that 55% occur inside the home with the remaining 23% happening outside, but near the home.
 These figures were significantly different for younger age groups, for example in the 35 - 64 group 48% of falls happened away from the home, so the target audience for a system will largely dictate its zone of operation.
-The advantage of wearable systems over camera based systems is that they are not limited to a specific location, and can travel with the user – making them able to detect falls both inside and outside the home, the disadvantage is that they can only work if the user is willing to wear them.
+The advantage of wearable systems over camera based systems is that they are not limited to a specific location, and can travel with the user, making them able to detect falls both inside and outside the home, the disadvantage is that they can only work if the user is willing to wear them.

 One widely used commercial fall detections system is the Lifeline range by Philips.
 This encompasses a suite of products and services centred on pendant based systems.
 The range starts with an in-home only pendant system which connects to a landline must be manually triggered in order to alert a responder, this can be extended with a pendant which features sensors and can automatically detect a fall, and the most sophisticated solution is a pendant with a mobile internet connection which can automatically detect falls both in and out of the home (Philips Lifeline, 2010).

 A slightly different approach to wearable fall detection is taken in the 2015 paper “Fully Wireless Sensor Insole as Non-invasive Tool for Collecting Gait Data”(Talavera et al., 2015).
 The system proposed here is worn as an insole, rather than on the waist as in the previously discussed paper.
-The insoles communicate their data wirelessly using Bluetooth to a smartphone, this then uploads the data using WiFi or mobile data connection to a server where the gait data is analysed and the other data is processed according to a predefined scheme..
+The insoles communicate their data wirelessly using Bluetooth to a smartphone, this then uploads the data using WiFi or mobile data connection to a server where the gait data is analysed and the other data is processed according to a predefined scheme.